 Ingredients You’ll Need to Make Scallion Pancakes At Home

 All you need are some incredibly simple, pantry-staple ingredients to make this delicious buttery scallion pancakes recipe at home.

 All ingredients for these Scallion Pancakes can be found at your local grocery store.
 If you cannot find miso at your local grocery store, you can find it at an Asian grocery store or online.

-- Frozen puff pastry – This is not a traditional ingredient, but it is a shortcut I use to make scallion pancakes in a pinch.
+- Frozen Puff Pastry: We use frozen puff pastry to make this recipe.
+This is not a traditional ingredient, but it is a shortcut I use to make scallion pancakes in a pinch.
 Once it has been toasted in the frying pan, the buttery flaky layers are less tough and a little more delicate than the traditional scallion pancake.
 It also adds a wonderful buttery flavor to it as well.

-To add a bit more flavor to the scallions, I like to marinate it a little in sesame oil and five spice.
-I usually sprinkle the sesame seeds directly onto the pancake before I roll them out but to save a step and some time I will occasionally add the sesame seeds directly into the scallions.
+To add a bit more flavor to the scallions, I like to mix a little in sesame oil and five spice to them.
+I usually sprinkle the sesame seeds directly onto the pancake before I roll them out but to save a step and some time, I will occasionally add the sesame seeds directly into the scallions.

-Defrost the dough in the fridge, and not in room temperature – this will give you a firmer dough to work with and it will be less sticky as well.
+Defrost the dough in the fridge, and not at room temperature - this will give you a firmer dough to work with, and it will be less sticky as well.

 Don't be afraid to dust the rolling pin and counter with flour to prevent the pancake from being too sticky, while you are rolling out the pancakes.

 Place the rolled pancake on a piece of parchment or wax paper.
 Repeat this process with the remaining dough balls until all the pancakes have been made.